MaxLeap/Docs/en/iOS/Guide/CloudData.md

 }];
 ```

-You can convert an anonymous user into a regular user by setting the username and password, then calling `+[LASUserManager signUpInBackground:block:]`, or by logging in or linking with a service like [Facebook](#facebook-users) or [Twitter](#twitter-users).
+You can convert an anonymous user into a regular user by setting the username and password, then calling `+[LASUserManager signUpInBackground:block:]`, or by logging in or linking with a service like *Facebook* or *Twitter*.
 The converted user will retain all of its data.
 To determine whether the current user is an anonymous user, you can check `[LASAnonymousUtils isLinkedWithUser:]`

 ```objective_c
 if ([LASAnonymousUtils isLinkedWithUser:[LASUser currentUser]]) {